 - Another thing people often mention is that the BBC spent a lot of their budget for this story on the van that was able to change its own number plate.
 Well that was worth it…

 - Locked in a room with an isotope – what a way to go.
-And to heap further praise on Cyril Shaps, his ‘fear’ was brilliant.
+And to heap further praise on Cyril Shaps, his ‘fear’ was totally believable.

 - It’s bad enough that one man pretending to be an engineer was able to infiltrate a high security, top-secret base and mess with the fuel supply of a rocket and then escape.
 It’s simply ridiculous that the same man was able to get back in a matter of hours later pretending to be a baker and sabotage the air supply.
 And so it once again comes back to convenience.